denisemartini/ModPop/log_ModPop_analysis.md

 done
 ```
 I think this is all I need to do some manipulation in R. Log in `GBS_gendiversity_stats.Rmd`.
+Moving the files to desktop so I can work in R over there.
+`scp -r boros:/data/denise/ModPop_analysis/pop_structure/gen_diversity ./pop_structure`

 #### Stats for selection outliers
 ###### 14.3.19